dripagency/media-curator-engine/README.md

 Feel free to use and adapt Media Curator Engine for your own purposes.
 We would appreciate it if you could give us credit.

 Check out our project's [issues](https://github.com/dripagency/media-curator-engine/issues) for ideas on how to start contributing.
 We look forward to seeing what you can add to Media Curator Engine!

----

-## Like our work?
-Star our GitHub repo ⭐

-Happy coding!